 Neck pain is something many people have to cope with at some time in their lives, but if you have severe neck pain, it can seriously affect your ability to function.
-The team at Tarpon Interventional Pain & Spine Care, with offices in West Plano, North Plano, and Addison, Texas, has considerable expertise in diagnosing and treating neck pain.
+The team at Tarpon Interventional Pain & Spine Care, with offices in West Plano and North Plano, Texas, has considerable expertise in diagnosing and treating neck pain.
 For first-class treatment in a welcoming environment, schedule an appointment online or by phone today.

 Neck pain can have many possible causes, as your neck is susceptible to both injury and wear and tear.
 Your neck is made up of muscles, tendons, ligaments, nerves, vertebrae, and discs that all work together to enable you to function normally.
 If any of these tissues or bones is damaged, it can cause pain and may affect other structures within your neck.

 Acute neck pain comes on suddenly, usually when you sustain an injury, and as the damaged tissues heal the pain goes away.
 If your neck pain doesn’t improve and lasts more than three months, it’s a chronic condition that is likely due to degenerative diseases that cause structural changes in the spine.

 Your doctor starts by reviewing your history and assessing your symptoms, then performs a physical exam to test your range of movement and identify the source of your pain.
 They may ask you to carry out certain movements and test your reflexes and nerve responses.